Newsletter: History

-Modern newsletters
+Modernity

+Modern newsletters are usually created and distributed electronically by companies, organizations or individuals.

 Newsletter marketing is a form of direct-to-consumer advertising.
 This is used by companies that want to send information directly to potential and existing customers.
 When received unsolicited, they can be seen as spam.

 Newsletters are also used by organizations to inform their members of ongoing developments.

+The New York Times noted in 2014 that new ways people are consuming media online have led to a resurgence of e-mail newsletters, some of which are distributed exclusively via email and some that are published on websites.

 Production

 Many paper newsletters are letter-size pamphlets, sometimes made of side- or corner-stapled letter-size paper, sometimes of saddle-stitched (stapled) tabloid paper.

 Until the early 20th century, newsletters were generally produced by letterpress.
 The development of spirit duplicators and mimeograph machines in the early 20th century made short-run reproduction more economical.
 In the 1960s, xerographic photocopying became ubiquitous.